nmec/p2-responsive/readme.md

 # Responsive P2

-A fluid and responsive child theme for P2.
+A fluid and responsive child theme for [P2](http://p2theme.com/).

-I've tried to do as much as possible with CSS but there are a few things that had to be moved around in the markup:
+I've tried to do as much as possible with CSS but there are a few things that had to be moved around in the markup, plus a bit of JS magic:

 - `comments.php` rename the comments function so it could be modified:
 	- `p2_responsive_comments` place span.actions at the end of comments so it responds nicely.